Seeed-Studio/wiki-documents/docs/Grove-Beginner-Kit-For-Arduino.md

 - **What is Serial Monitor**

 Serial Monitor is a useful tool to observe results on Arduino, it can be very useful in terms of printing results from the sensors or debugging in general.
-You can also send data back to the controller via serial monitor to do certain tasks!
+You can also send data back to the controller via the serial monitor to do certain tasks!
 Note: Make sure the Serial data transfer match with the code.

 ![](http://files.seeedstudio.com/wiki/Grove-Beginner-Kit-For-Arduino/img/Serial.jpg)